 If an agency wants full funding for projects that were funded only for a planning stage, it must submit a capital project request.
-DPB will not assume that the project should be considered for full funding simply because planning funds were previously authorized.

-Without a request for full funding submitted in the PB system, a project will not be considered.
+DPB will not assume that the project should be considered for full funding simply because planning funds were previously authorized.Without a request for full funding submitted in the PB system, a project will not be considered.
 Agencies should submit requests for the total cost of these projects, including all planning costs that were previously funded from the central planning project (Fund 09650) or agency nongeneral funds.
-The total amount requested should conform to the recommended amount in the "funding report" issued by DEB upon approval of detailed planning.
-If available, the agency should attach the most recent schematic report or funding report.
+The total amount requested should conform to the recommended amount in the Funding Report or Statement of Probable Construction Cost issued by DEB upon approval of detailed planning and those documents should be attached to the request.
+If a Funding Report or Statement of Probable Construction Cost issued after the preliminary design phase is not available, the agency should attach the most recent schematic report.

-CAPITAL LEASES:
+LONG-TERM/ CAPITAL LEASES:

 The leasing of property for use by state agencies may be treated as an operating expense or a capital expense, depending on the nature and term of the lease.
 The Appropriation Act stipulates that agencies must obtain authorization through the capital outlay review process before entering into a long-term lease based on guidelines of the Secretary of Finance and that any acquisition of property that may take place pursuant to such a lease must be authorized as a capital project.
+These instructions shall serve as the guidelines of the Secretary of Finance.

-Exceptions: All Level III institutions of higher education and those Level II institutions of higher education delegated for leasing are exempted from this requirement for those projects that are funded entirely from nongeneral fund-supported revenues and will not require general fund appropriation for operation and maintenance.
+Exceptions: All Level III institutions of higher education and those Level II institutions of higher education delegated for leasing are exempted from this requirement for those projects that are funded entirely from nongeneral fund-supported revenues and will not require general fund-related appropriation for operation and maintenance.

 Note that there were changes to the definition of capital leases in Governmental Accounting Standards Board (GASB) Statement 87, effective June 15, 2021.
-This change classifies essentially all leases as long-term leases and uses the term long-term lease as opposed to capital lease.
+This change classifies essentially all leases as long-term leases and no longer uses the term capital lease.
 For the purpose of capital budget request submissions this biennium, only leases that would be considered capital leases prior to changes in GASB Statement 87 should be submitted.
 This means only leases for a long duration covering a substantial portion of the useful life of the leased property, or that allow for the transfer of ownership of some portion of the property to the Commonwealth (lessee) at the expiration of the lease (e.g., option to buy, lease-acquisition, etc.) should be submitted as capital budget requests.

-In considering capital budget requests, agencies also should review any current shortterm or long-term leases that will be subject to renewal within the next five years, as sometimes it may be more cost beneficial to build a new facility or buy an existing one than to enter into a lease.
+In considering capital budget requests, agencies also should review any current short-term or long-term leases that will be subject to renewal within the next five years, as sometimes it may be more cost beneficial to build a new facility or buy an existing one than to enter into a lease.
 Because the process for receiving approval and then purchasing or building a new facility takes several years, the lease vs. own analysis should be done well in advance of the renewal date of the existing lease.